-An application is considered complete once all of the required documents have been received.
+An application is considered complete once all of the required documents/assessments have been received.
 Completed applications are reviewed using standards set by the Admissions Committee (see Application Review Process for more details).
 This review process usually takes a few weeks.
 The Director of Admissions will send invitations to students who qualify for an on-campus interview based on these standards.
-Applicants selected for interviews receive an email invitation with log-on credentials to schedule an interview.
+Applicants selected for interviews receive an email invitation to schedule an interview.

 Letters of Recommendation